Wednesday, June 18, 2008

 9A:1-1.9 Library

 (a) At its most elementary level, the collegiate teaching and learning process cannot proceed effectively without the essential services, collections, computerized network access, and other resources that are provided and administered by an institution's library.
 For this reason, much emphasis is placed upon the adequacy of the library, its collections, and its staffing.
+In the 21st century, emphasis is also placed on information literacy for all students.

 (b) Qualified library professionals, librarians, and support personnel in numbers sufficient to serve the needs of students and faculty shall staff the institution's library.
 Every institution, regardless of enrollment or number of academic offerings, shall provide access to at least one qualified library professional with the exception of institutions whose library collection is primarily in a language or languages other than English.
 Institutions whose collection is primarily in a language or languages other than English shall provide access to a qualified library professional, a librarian, or an individual qualified by way of disciplinary expertise (for example, an earned doctorate, extensive study in the discipline, demonstrated scholarly production, etc.).
 Each curricular area of the institution

+should have a library liaison assigned who serves as that department or program's connection to library and research services.
 [There shall be an annual acquisition of books, journals, and other library materials, including software; appropriate systems for computerized access to other libraries' collections and to materials such as databases; and evidence of effective use of library resources by students and faculty.]

 (c) (No change.)